jlegatheaux/RC2020-assignments/assignment-4/README.md

   (node:5 ifc:2) r 3 s 4 <--> (node:9 ifc:0) r 4 s 3
 ```

-Your solution may be confronted with other network and application configurations. **If it is correct and with good code quality, its mark will be at most 17.**
+Your solution may be confronted with other network and application configurations. **If it is correct and with good code quality, its mark will be at most 17.
+This remains open by the moment and is only valid if the Exrra Assignment applies.**

 # Extra Assignment Delivery